-SatTerm, short for satellite terminal emulator, is software developed by NAL Research that runs on the Windows® operating system.
+SatTerm, short for satellite terminal emulator, is terminal emulation software developed by NAL Research that runs on the Windows® operating system.
 It is used to communicate with the family of NAL Research devices through RS232 or USB interface.
-The following sections cover how to use SatTerm 8.9.0 (or later) to configure the SHOUT ns.
-(Please reference the SatTerm User Guide [6] for installation instructions.)
+The following sections cover how to use SatTerm 8.9.0 (or higher) to configure the SHOUT ns-nsx.
+(Please reference the SatTerm User Guide [6] for SatTerm installation instructions.)